Ask Question x

 1. An IV or intravenous line will be started in your child’s arm or hand.
 Other tubes or catheters will be put in the neck and wrist.
 Or they may be put under your child’s collarbone or in the groin area.
 These are used to check your child’s heart and blood pressure, and to get blood samples.

-2. Your child will be placed on his or her back on the operating table.
+2. Doctors will place the child on his or her back on the operating table.

 3. A catheter will be put into your child’s bladder to drain urine.